 In 2018 the independent label Punctum Tapes published documentation of the live performance which had taken place in Prague at Punctum-Krásovka, where Akpatok had presented a series of new compositions titled Micromovements.
 The pieces, arranged for voice and electric organ, are characterized by a strong improvisational element.
 The musicians simultaneously move among conscious limitations, using their own technique consisting of micro movements, micro steps and micro gestures, creating a deliberate dialogue between the voice and the organ, seeking organic connections and exploring their microtonal potential.

 The musical works of Akpatok inseparably connect with Dawid Adrjanczyk’s involvement in the field of education.
-In collaboration with both cultural institutions and independent organizations, namely Kanepes Culture Centre in Riga, Laznia Centre for Contemporary Art in Gdańsk, POLIN Museum of the History of Polish Jews in Warsaw, Rozdroża/Crossroads Center for the Intercultural Artistic Initiatives in Lublin, Szara Gallery in Cieszyn, Gdynia City Museum and The Artist Colony Foundation in Gdańsk, he has organized and run experimental music workshops focused on work with natural materials, a practice of conscious and active listening, sound mapping, free improvisation and working with self-made graphic scores.
+In collaboration with both cultural institutions and independent organizations, namely Kanepes Culture Centre in Riga, Laznia Centre for Contemporary Art in Gdańsk, POLIN Museum of the History of Polish Jews in Warsaw, Rozdroża/Crossroads Center for the Intercultural Artistic Initiatives in Lublin, Szara Gallery in Cieszyn, Gdynia City Museum and The Artist Colony Foundation in Gdańsk, he has organized and run experimental music workshops focused on work with uncommon materials, sound mapping, free improvisation and working with self-made graphic scores.